-An example where this approach is used, is the well known battlefield simulation protocol called DIS (Distributed Interactive Simulations) [10] and general purpose DVEs such as DIVE [3].
-In a typical battlefield simulation environment the state to the relevant objects is small (position and velocity) and relatively easy to predict, while each object will have only one controller (e.g. the pilot of a plane, the driver of a car, etc.).
-The visible artifacts can be reduced by using intelligent algorithms for repairing the state instead of immediately adopting the new state.
-For example, after a plane has changed its direction a remote application can calculate a alternate flight path which will eventually bring the plane back into the correct state (instead of jumping immediately to the correct position).
+An example where this approach is used, is the well known battlefield simulation protocol called DIS (Distributed Interactive Simulations) [13] and general purpose DVEs such as DIVE [5].
+In a typical battlefield simulation the state of the relevant objects is small (position and velocity) in size and relatively easy to predict, while each object will have only one controller (e.g., the pilot of a plane, the driver of a car, etc.).
+The number of visible artifacts can be reduced by using intelligent algorithms to repair the state instead of immediately adopting the new state.
+For example, after a plane has changed its direction a remote application can calculate a alternate flight path which will eventually bring the plane back into the correct state (rather than jumping immediately to the correct position).
 Because of these attributes the state prediction and transmission approach is adequate for battlefield simulations and some distributed virtual environments.

-However, this approach becomes less appropriate to use if an interactive medium has one or more of the following restrictions:
+However, this approach becomes less appropriate if an interactive medium has one or more of the following properties:

 - the state of objects is complex,

-- · visual artifacts cannot be concealed,
+- visual artifacts cannot be concealed,

 - true collaboration is important, or

 - actions based on an inconsistent state are critical.

-For several applications it might therefore be better to have a closer look at the trade off between responsiveness and short term inconsistencies before simply maximizing responsiveness.
-In the following section we will discuss how to exploit the trade off to improve the consistency related fidelity of continuous distributed interactive media.
+For several applications it might therefore be better to have a closer look at the tradeoff between responsiveness and short-term inconsistencies before simply maximizing responsiveness.
+In the following section we will discuss how to exploit the tradeoff to improve the consistencyrelated fidelity of replicated continuous interactive media.

-5. LOCAL LAG
+LOCAL LAG

-The concept of local lag is simple: instead of immediately executing an operation issued by a local user, the operation is delayed for a certain amount of time before it is executed.
-To use the terms from section 3, this approach requires that the value of an operation's timestamp is greater than the point in time when the operation is issued by a user.
-The delay which is introduced for the local user in this way is called local lag.
-As depicted in Figure 3 (b), if the local lag is sufficiently high, then it can reduce the number of short term inconsistencies.
+The concept of local lag is simple: Instead of immediately executing an operation issued by a local user, the operation is delayed for a certain amount of time before it is executed.
+To use the terms from section 3, this means that the value of an operation's timestamp will be greater than the point in time when the operation is issued by the user.
+The delay that is introduced for the local user in this way is called local lag.
+As depicted in Figure 3 (b), if the value for local lag is sufficiently high, then it can reduce the number of short-term inconsistencies.